 He wasn’t hungry, but if he had been, the mold-covered plate on one of the shelves would have put him off whatever else had taken his fancy.
 Someone really needed to have a word with Lucas about leaving his science experiments to breed.
 Declan lifted the plate somewhat cautiously and sniffed it, then wished he hadn’t.
-City coroner or not, this wasn’t… normal.
-Normal people cleaned out their leftovers before they got the chance to become strange new life forms.
+City medical examiner or not, this wasn’t… normal.
+Normal people cleaned out their leftovers before they got the chance to become strange new life-forms.

 Even if, in this case, his definition of normal was a werewolf.

-But, despite his reaction, Declan couldn’t bring himself to throw the—whatever it was—away.
+Despite his reaction, Declan couldn’t bring himself to throw the—whatever it was—away.
 To him it was disgusting, but to Lucas it might be some new discovery crucial to whatever he was currently working on.
 And Declan didn’t want to upset Lucas.
-In the short time they’d known each other, he’d become quite fond of Lucas, and enjoyed the time they spent together.
+In the short time they’d known each other, he’d become quite fond of Lucas and enjoyed the time they spent together.

 Declan sighed.
 He returned the offending thing to its previous resting place, ignoring the visions of reanimated zombie leftovers creeping up the stairs to attack him in the middle of the night, and instead got a wineglass out of the cupboard.
 He poured himself a decent-sized portion of his favorite red beverage and settled back down on the chair he’d recently vacated.
 As much as he enjoyed a good vintage wine, there were times when one had to quench one’s other thirsts.
 He sniffed the glass and savored the aroma before swallowing.

 Hmm, not bad.
-It was amazing the standard of blood available to purchase through the right sources.
-It made it so much easier to feed than it used to be, and less messy too.
+The standard of blood available to purchase through the right sources made it so much easier to feed than it used to be, and less messy too.

 He heard the light step on the stairs and human heartbeat long before Ben reached the kitchen and stood awkwardly in the doorway.